OdooERPRomania/l10n-romania/l10n_ro_declaration/readme/DESCRIPTION.rst

-Base definitions for Romanian ANAF declaration.
+Base module for Romanian Fiscal Declarations.

 This is adding the declaration definitions with versions and declarations signatures